 She currently lives on Salt Spring Island, B.C., with two yellow dogs of questionable provenance.

 Maria Haskins is a Swedish-Canadian writer and translator.
 She writes speculative fiction, and debuted as a writer in Sweden in the far-off era known as “the 1980s”.
-She moved to Canada in 1992, and currently lives outside Vancouver with a husband, two kids, and a very large black dog.
-Her fiction has appeared in Beneath Ceaseless Skies, Shimmer, Cast of Wonders, and elsewhere.
+In 1992, she moved to Canada and she currently lives outside Vancouver with a husband, two kids, and a very large black dog.
+Her fiction has appeared in Beneath Ceaseless Skies, Escape Pod, Aliterate, Kaleidotrope, Shimmer, Cast of Wonders, Bracken, and elsewhere.

 Alex exists in Stafford, and one day hopes to meet the Black Eyed Girl of Cannock Chase.
 His work has previously appeared in ChiZine magazine, and he is almost finished writing a set of horror sonnets about the seaside.